kjepo/camelog/README.md

 There are two remote controls, one for the TV and one for the Sky box.

-Since there is no aerial, you'll be using Sky for watching the regular channels.
-You may already be familiar with Sky's remote control, but if you're not we would suggest hitting the `tv guide` button followed by `1` and then walk through the various channels using the up and down arrow keys.
-When you have found a channel that looks interesting, simply press `select`.
-If at any time you get lost in the Sky menus and just want to go back to viewing one of the channels, press the `Sky` button.
+If the Sky box doesn't come on, press the `tv guide` button to wake it up.
+If that doesn't help, make sure the TV using `HDMI 1` by clicking on the input select near the on/off switch on the black TV remote.

+The TV has a USB port on the left hand side if you have films or photos on a USB flashdrive.
+There's also a Google Chromecast if you want to cast Youtube videos etc from your phone or tablet.

-There's also a DVD player with some films in the drawer underneath the TV.
+Finally, there is also a DVD player with some films in the drawer underneath the TV.

 <a name="stereo"></a>
 ### Stereo
-The stereo can play off your phone if you connect with a USB-cable.
+The stereo can play off your phone if you connect with a USB-cable or if you pair it with Bluetooth:

+- Press `BT Audio`.
+"Pairing" wil be displayed.
+- On your phone, select the `X-CM32` device.

 Radio reception is (you guessed it) weak around here.
 We recommend listening to the radio via one of the Sky channels.
 Select